There are two rules to cleaning coins:

 I have heard of people putting the clads in a tumbler (after using the methods above) with sawdust or wood shavings.
 I personally have not tried this but I think it would work great at “polishing” them.
 This is all I do on clad coins.
 Anything more in my opinion is too time consuming, especially for clad coins.

+The most common copper coin found metal detecting is the wheat penny.
 I tumble wheat pennies.
-I always check the date and mint mark and if it is a common wheat, it goes in the tumbler.
+I always check the date and mintmark and if it is a common wheat, it goes in the tumbler.
 The way I look at it is, out of the ground it is worth a penny, cleaned up it is still worth a penny, only now it looks better.
 I also clean wheat pennies with a brass brush.
 The same type of brush used for cleaning suede shoes or your BBQ grill.
 That’s right!
 Brass is softer than copper.
 Sure, you can put scratches on a penny if you scrub it too hard.
 Be gentle, use a circular motion, back and forth and sideways.
 Whatever it takes to clean it up.
 Check out these examples of cleaned wheat pennies using a brass brush: Example One, Two, and Three.
 In example three you can see that it doesn’t always work.
 These wheat pennies are so encrusted that they will never be cleaned to the point that they have eye appeal.
 You lose some, you win some.

 Other methods I have tried on wheat pennies (but no longer recommend) are soaking them in the vinegar solution.
 Oh yes, it works great.
 They come out a dull copper color, similar to a new penny only dull looking.
 Years ago after doing this I rubbed sulfur on the surface of the dull coin and they toned up nice.
 It actually worked very well.
 Environmental reasons prevent me from using this method plus health and safety would also be a concern.
 Try using Dellar’s Darkener to tone cleaned copper.
 It is sold in most coin shops.
 Also, don’t soak them in bleach.
 It doesn’t work at all.

-Don’t use Ajax cleanser (or similar products) on copper coins.
+Don’t use Ajax cleanser (or similar products) on copper coins, else you’ll risk damaging them.
 I did back in 1975 and almost ruined my most favorite coin…the 1796 Liberty Cap large cent.
-Twenty five years of natural toning has helped it look pretty good now.
+Twenty-five years of natural toning has helped it look pretty good now.
 When I first cleaned it, shiny copper areas could be seen everywhere.
-I sent it in to a grading service and it came back as a Good 6 with environmental damage.
+I sent it into a grading service and it came back as a Good 6 with environmental damage.
 However, they did not slab it.
 It is better that you learn what not to do from Metal Detecting In The USA than experimenting on your own.
 Learn from my mistakes, that is the purpose of this article.

 DO NOT USE AJAX CLEANSER ON COINS!